redfin/patience/README.md

     .get(Duration.ofMinutes(1));
 ```

+Since the `PatientWait` object simply contains the handlers for retry behavior, execution handler, and timing
+the wait object can be reused.
+When the `from` method is called on `wait` it will return a new object that gets
+the information from `wait` and that is the object whose state is consumed by the repeated attempts.
+This does,
+however, assume that any handlers given to the `PatientWait` object are stateless between executions.

-With the settings for the wait, this will make repeated attempts of calculating an index of the array
+In the above example, the `wait` object will make repeated attempts of calculating an index of the array
 and checking the String at that index against the filter that is checking for Strings with a length
 greater than 1.
 If one attempt returns a String with a length of 1, then it will wait for 500 milliseconds
 and then try again.
 Once the random index computation calculates 0 it will return the String `hello` and